You are listening to the Sean Hannity Radio Show Podcast.

 You don't have to fake it.

-So on Friday, what happened is Canon Companions hold uh holds this uh event where you bring treat and other dogs that are graduating into their advanced training program and you have a nice little ceremony, but at the same time the dogs that have actually passed all the tests are being handed off to the people who are.
+So on Friday, what happened is K-9 Companions holds this event where you bring Treat and other dogs that are graduating into their advanced training program, and you have a nice little ceremony.

 What are the percentage of dogs that fail?

-Oh, treat's done.
+Oh, Treat's done.

-Treat is not gonna pass.
+Treat is not going to pass.

 All right, so listen, now if a dog fails, do we get the first option to buy it back?

-Yeah, you don't even have to buy her.
+You don't even have to buy her.

 Really?